lamtr/Get-Post-Testing/README.md

 # Get-Post-Testing

-# This is tesitng including for Spike Testing of SportSponsor
+# This is testing including for Spike Testing of SportSponsor